3 Videos For Your Meeting

 For your Newsletter

-The topic of the ZOOM PowerPoint:
+The topic of the 21-minute video for your ZOOM RC meeting:

 Today, the world situation is alarmingly similar as nationalism and ideologies that violate human rights are on the rise again.
 In this context, a new peace pipe initiative has been inaugurated.
-Dr. Dan Shanit of the Jewish Rotary Club in Jerusalem, has asked Tony Conn of Keokuk, Iowa, and Joachim (Yogi) Reppmann of Flensburg, Germany, to build a bridge to Palestinian RC East Jerusalem.
-Conn and Reppmann have accepted the invitation and are prepared to give powerpoint presentations via Zoom on various related topics free of charge.
-(One question is – what can a one person project like 1931 teach us today. / What can we do as individuals for world peace?!)
+Dr. Dan Shanit of the Jewish Rotary Club in Jerusalem has asked Tony Conn of Keokuk, Iowa, and Joachim (Yogi) Reppmann of Flensburg, Germany, to build a bridge to Palestinian RC East Jerusalem.
+Conn and Reppmann have accepted the invitation and are prepared to give PowerPoint presentations via Zoom on various related topics free of charge.
+(One question is – what can a one-person project like 1931 teach us today. / What can we do as individuals for world peace?!)

 In December 1931, a time when many were concerned about rising nationalism in Germany and many parts of the world and the danger of war, Jewett Fulton of the Rotary Club of Keokuk, Iowa (on the Mississippi) sent 504 letters to Rotary Clubs in sixty-five countries outside the United States, encouraging members to smoke a symbolic and communal peace pipe, a ritual practiced by Indian tribes as a way of dealing with conflict.
 While this initiative was ultimately unsuccessful in preventing what became a devastating world war, it demonstrated nonetheless the willingness and courage of an individual and of groups of people to stand up for the ideals they believed in.